bostondiditeam/MV3D/README.md

 ```
 import tensorflow as tf
 sess = tf.Session()
+print(tf.__version__) # version more than v1.
 ```
-It runs without error message and show it opens cuda libraries.
+It runs without error message and show　＂successfully opened CUDA library libcublas.so.8.0 locally＂, then it is in CUDA successfully.
 ```
 cd src
 source activate didi